OCA/repair/repair_reinvoice/readme/USAGE.rst

 Follow the Odoo standard repair module flow.
-When an invoice related to a MO is reversed, the button to Create an Invoice will reappear.
+When an invoice related to a RO is reversed, the button to Create an Invoice will reappear.